-Risk Mitigation Associated with all Medevacs:
+Risk Mitigation Associated with all Medevacs

-- All patients will be assessed and treated as if they are a potential risk for Covid-19 exposure to allow for risk mitigation strategy. - Confirmed positive or negative in the field or lack of testing must NOT delay treatment or transport for any medevac patient. - With proper PPE in place and effective risk mitigation, the risk for exposure remains low.
+- All patients will be assessed and treated in accordance to current medical practices and evidence based medicine. - Confirmed positive or negative in the field or lack of testing must NOT delay treatment or transport for any medevac patient. - With proper PPE in place and effective risk mitigation, the risk for exposure remains low.